-William H. “Bill” Carr (18??-19??) – U.S. Deputy Marshal commissioned in the Western District court at Fort Smith, Arkansas in 1887.
-He was later commissioned in the Southern District of Indian Territory at Paris, Texas and in the Kansas District Court at Wichita.
+William H. “Bill” Carr was a U.S. Deputy Marshal commissioned in the Western District Court at Fort Smith, Arkansas, in 1887.
+He was later commissioned in the Southern District of Indian Territory at Paris, Texas, and in the Kansas District Court at Wichita.
 In April 1889, he arrested Harris Austin, a Chickasaw Indian charged with murder.
-When Austin resisted arrest, gunplay erupted and the outlaw was wounded three times.
-He would be hanged at Fort Smith, Arkansas the following year.
+When Austin resisted arrest, gunplay erupted, and the outlaw was wounded three times.
+He would be hanged at Fort Smith, Arkansas, the following year.

-In 1892, Carr, along three other previously commissioned deputy marshals were arrested and charged with arson and murder for a fire in Lexington, Indian Territory where a man had lost his life.
-However, Carr was evidently cleared of the charges, as he was back in action in April 1894, when he and Marshal Evitt Nix confronted the Doolin-Dalton Gang near the Sacred Heart Mission in the Pottawatomie Reservation.
-When a gun battle erupted, Bill Dalton and George “Bitter Creek” Newcomb were badly wounded, but able to escape.
+In 1892, Carr and three other previously commissioned deputy marshals were arrested and charged with arson and murder for a fire in Lexington, Indian Territory, where a man had lost his life.
+However, Carr was cleared of the charges, as he was back in action in April 1894, when he and Marshal Evitt Nix confronted the Doolin-Dalton Gang near the Sacred Heart Mission in the Pottawatomie Reservation.
+When a gun battle erupted, Bill Dalton and George “Bitter Creek” Newcomb were severely wounded but escaped.
 Carr was also shot three times and left for dead by the outlaws, but he survived.
-By this time, Carr had become so well known, he was called “King of the Chicksaws” by the New York Times, who ran a feature article on his deeds of daring in April 1895 (see article below.)
+By this time, Carr had become so well known; he was called “King of the Chickasaws” by the New York Times, who ran a feature article on his deeds of daring in April 1895 (see article below.)

-The last report of his existence was on June 1, 1900, when the Tecumseh Republican reported that a man who was called Dad Feagin had visited Bill Carr, who was using an alias of “Bill Evans,” about 65 miles east of Shawnee, Oklahoma.
+The last report of his existence was on June 1, 1900, when the Tecumseh Republican reported that Dad Feagin had visited Bill Carr.
+The latter used an alias of “Bill Evans,” about 65 miles east of Shawnee, Oklahoma.
 Feagin also said that Carr was in the presence of a former deputy marshal named George Elkins.
-He further added that Carr had been hiding out with the Christian brothers in southwest Texas prior to returning to Oklahoma.
+He further added that Carr hid out with the Christian brothers in southwest Texas before returning to Oklahoma.

 After this unsubstantiated statement, nothing more was ever heard about William Carr.